bkane2/StratifiedDataSplitter/README.md

 python3 split_data.py dataset var [var ...] [--distr f f f]
 ```

 Where `dataset` is the filename of the .csv file containing your data, followed by one or more `var` names indicating variables in the dataset to be used in stratified sampling.
-Optionally, a distribution of data to training, testing, and validation sets can be specified using `distr`, followed by three fractions `f` between 0 and 1, adding up to 1.
+Optionally, a distribution of data to training, testing, and validation sets can be specified using the flag `--distr`, followed by three fractions `f` between 0 and 1, adding up to 1.
 The default distribution is 70% to training set, 15% testing set, and 15% validation set.

 For example, if you have a dataset named `testdata.csv`, in which there are unevenly distributed variables `var1` and `var3`, you can split the data by running the following command: